Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Technology

-All existing quantum processor technologies remain within the noisy intermediate-scale quantum (NISQ) regime, where error correction is costly and computational advantage is limited to specialized tasks~\cite{Preskill2018}.
+In particle physics, quantum processors are being explored as computational tools to push beyond the limits of classical simulation and inference in both theory and experiment~\cite{PRXQuantum.5.037001}.
+On the theory side, quantum computers lend themselves most naturally to the simulation of quantum systems~\cite{Feynman1982}, making quantum algorithms a unique tool for tackling complex system simulations~\cite{Gonzalez-Cuadra2025,Cochran2025}.
+For collider experiments, quantum computers can be used to supplement traditional Monte Carlo based simulations~\cite{PhysRevLett.126.062001,Toledo-Marin2025}.
+All existing quantum processor technologies (superconducting, trapped ion, photonic, etc.) remain within the noisy intermediate-scale quantum (NISQ) regime, where error correction is costly and computational advantage is limited to specialized tasks~\cite{Preskill2018}.
 Across platforms, the central challenge is the realization of scalable, fault-tolerant logical qubits with acceptable physical-qubit overhead.
-Progress is increasingly driven by system-level considerations—including control electronics, packaging, cryogenics, and software–hardware co-design—rather than qubit performance alone.
+Progress is increasingly driven by system-level considerations, including control electronics, packaging, cryogenics, and software–hardware co-design, rather than qubit performance alone.
 Rather than converging on a single hardware solution, the field is likely to evolve toward a heterogeneous quantum computing ecosystem in which different processor technologies serve complementary roles in computation, communication, and sensing.

+Additionally, quantum and quantum-inspired ML may offer a more performant approach than traditional ML for tasks involving complex and long-range correlated datasets, such as event classification, anomaly detection, track and jet reconstruction, and combinatorial problems in triggering and offline reconstruction~\cite{puljak2025tensornetworkanomalydetection,Duffy2025}.
+Critically, establishing a credible quantum advantage, whether arising from the algorithm, the hardware, or their co-design, relative to best-in-class classical approaches is an essential prerequisite for incorporating these technologies into modern scientific computing infrastructure.

+In light of the current challenges for quantum technology, within the ML-HEQUPP scope, there are two primary categorizations of present-day efforts: \begin{itemize} \item Quantum, quantum-inspired, and hybrid classical-quantum algorithms accelerated for classical hardware edge deployments (e.g. for FPGAs); \item Use of quantum devices for ultra-sensitive detector design (e.g. low-mass dark matter, high energy charged particles). \end{itemize} This section covers the underlying technologies that support such research in particle physics, while Section~\ref{sec:physics} includes the applications of these technologies to existing and future experiments.

+While near-term quantum approaches are not necessarily expected to outperform state-of-the-art classical pipelines broadly, these application-driven efforts are helping identify niches where quantum advantage could plausibly emerge as hardware matures.
+Furthermore, building out the computational infrastructure needed to pursue such research ensures \textbf{``quantum readiness" of particle physics experiments and workflows}, such that the field is prepared to take advantage of at-scale quantum processors at the moment they become available (see Section~\ref{sec:facilities}).
+Reaching this point would introduce computational efficiency and speed that will transform our ability to probe the big data frontier of particle physics.